mesosphere/spark-build/docs/limitations.md

     always the case.
 As Mesos does not perform UID mapping between Linux user namespaces, specifying a service user of `nobody` in this case will cause access failures when the container user attempts to open or execute a filesystem resource owned by a user with a different UID, preventing the service from launching.
-If the hosts in your cluster have a UID for `nobody` other than 65534, you will need to maintain the default user (`root`) to run DC/OS Spark successfully.
+If the hosts in your cluster have a UID for `nobody` other than 65534, you will need to specify `docker_user` UID in the config to run DC/OS Spark Dispatcher successfully.
+To adjust UID for Spark Driver and executors running in Docker, Spark property `spark.mesos.executor.docker.parameters=user=<UID>` should be set to `nobody`'s UID when submitting applications.